jbemmel/netsim-examples/BGP/SRL-Route-Leaking/README.md

 ## Status

-The topology uses a tool called Netsim, it can be launched as follows:
+The topology uses a tool called Netlab, it can be launched as follows:
 ```
-netsim up
+netlab up
 ```

 ## TODO